 Find very deep dives into specific skills and repertoire pieces.
 The courses are designed not only to teach you a piece of music, but to advance your phrasing and musicality, as well as how you approach learning pieces.

-These are my best work, and unlike anything else you’ll find on the internet.
+These are some of my best work, and unlike anything else you’ll find on the internet.
 New courses are being added all the time.
 See available courses here.

-A complete system to learn classical guitar at home, including:
+A complete interactive way to learn classical guitar at home, from beginning to advanced.
+Including,,,

-- A progressive, organized, step-by-step path to master the fundamental skills and techniques that will serve your playing for a lifetime.
+- A progressive, organized, step-by-step path to ace the top skills and techniques that will serve your playing for a lifetime.

 - Frequent member member online events, Q&A calls, and Open Mics

-- Unlimited video reviews and 1-on-1 Zoom check-ins
+- Personalized Feedback, with unlimited video reviews and 1-on-1 Zoom check-ins with a teacher included

 Here's How to Get Started: